stormblog/sircmpwn.github.io/_posts/2018-03-17-Hack-everything-without-fear.md

 send a patch over instead of working around it in your own code.
 This is something every programmer should be comfortable doing often.

-Even when the leads your chasing down are written in unfamiliar programming languages or utilize even more unfamiliar libraries, don't despair.
+Even when the leads you're chasing down are written in unfamiliar programming languages or utilize even more unfamiliar libraries, don't despair.
 All programming languages have a lot in common and huge numbers of resources are available online.
 Learning just enough to understand (and fix!) a particular